 How much do clear braces cost?

-Clear fixed braces typically cost more than their all-metal counterparts because of the materials and technology used.
+In general, clear braces cost more than their all-metal counterparts because of the materials and technology used.
 To save money, some patients may opt for metal brackets on the lower teeth, which are less visible, and clear brackets on the upper teeth.

 Before we look at what invisible and clear braces cost, keep in mind that prices can vary wildly from one dentist to another.
 The price charged will also depend on your location and the length and complexity of your treatment.